jspm/registry/README.md

 The registry also provides a service for overriding the `package.json` of existing repos.

-This is useful for enabling JSPM functionality in the `package.json` when direct access to the underlying repo is not possible.
+This is useful for enabling jspm functionality in the `package.json` when direct access to the underlying repo is not possible.

-This is because JSPM uses the `package.json` for modular package configuration, including:
+This is because jspm uses the `package.json` for modular package configuration, including:

 * Setting the main entry point (`main`)
 * Shim config for globals (`shim`)
 * Auto-enabling minification (`buildOptions.uglify`)

-In this way, the right package options can make any library play well with JSPM, without needing any manual configuration at all.
+In this way, the right package options can make any library play well with jspm, without needing any manual configuration at all.

 Submitting a pull request to the original repo is still preferable to package overrides, this is a convenience service only and not a long term solution.

-Read more about [configuring packages for JSPM](https://github.com/jspm/registry/wiki/Configuring-Packages-for-JSPM) in the wiki.
+Read more about [configuring packages for jspm](https://github.com/jspm/registry/wiki/Configuring-Packages-for-jspm) in the wiki.

 To submit a new package override: